camlee/mtg-spreadsheet/ReadMe.md

 * Open a terminal in this folder.
 * See all available commands and options: `python run.py --help`
 * Print the list of sets: `python run.py --print_sets`
-* Make a spreadsheet for the Onslaught set: `python run.py Onslaught`
+* Make a spreadsheet for the set or block named "Onslaught": `python run.py Onslaught`
-* Find the generated spreadsheet in this folder and open it using Microsoft Excell.
+* Find the generated spreadsheet in this folder, and open it using Microsoft Excel.

 ## Example
 ![example](example_output.png)